Skip to content

 MEM2SPI / SPI2MEM

 Streams between SDRAM and a SPI peripheral via the SPI burst port, which feeds an internal TX/RX FIFO and drives SimpleSPI2.
-Used by the BRFS sector layer (SPI flash) and the Ethernet driver (ENC28J60 packet RX/TX).
+Used by the BRFS sector layer (SPI flash), the SD card driver, and the Ethernet driver (ENC28J60 packet RX/TX).

 SPI flash writes (page-program) are not DMA-accelerated on SPI1 (QSPIflash).
 The QSPIflash controller's 1-bit SPI burst path does not reliably handle the DMA engine's per-32-byte dma_select cycling between SDRAM reads and SPI pushes. spi_flash_write_words falls back to byte-by-byte spi_transfer for SPI1; this is not a bottleneck because page-program latency is dominated by the flash chip's internal program cycle (~1 ms), not bus bandwidth.
 SPI flash reads on SPI1 use the dedicated QSPI Fast Read DMA path (SPI2MEM_QSPI mode), which issues a single continuous burst without per-chunk select cycling.